 There is extra information about cross-border workers and those subject to immigration control.

 Note: There will be no change to the rights and status of EU citizens living in the UK until 2021.
-You and your family can apply from March 2019 for 'settled status' to continue living in the UK after June 2021.
+You and your family can now apply for 'settled status' to continue living in the UK after June 2021.